RomeHein/pimodule/README.md

 ```

 You'll need at least ansible installed.
-Make sure to change the local address of your raspberry pi aswell as the correct user in the following command:
+Make sure to change the local address of your raspberry pi as well as the correct user in the following command:
 ```
 cd /ansible
 ANSIBLE_HOST_KEY_CHECKING=false ansible-playbook pimodule.yml -i raspberrypi.local, --user=pi --ask-pass